-This page provides a collection of articles, frequently asked questions and interviews with international MPN specialist haematologists and immunologists about COVID-19 and COVID-19 vaccinations.
+This page provides a collection of articles, frequently asked questions and interviews with international MPN specialist haematologists and immunologists about COVID-19 and COVID-19 vaccinations and treatments.

-As of October 2021, from quality evidence based sources, we have noted four important findings relating to COVID-19 and MPN patients.
+As of April 2023, from quality evidence based sources, we have noted the following important findings relating to COVID-19 and MPN patients.

-- It is recommended that MPN patients be vaccinated against COVID-19.
+- It is recommended that MPN patients be fully vaccinated against COVID-19 with all the ATAGI approved booster doses.

-- Vaccinated MPN patients should continue to follow COVID-19 safe protocols, including following risk mitigation strategies (mask wearing and social distancing) and having family and household contacts vaccinated, although antibody responses from MPN patients to COVID-19 vaccines are reportedly effective.
+- Vaccinated MPN patients should continue to follow COVID-19 safe protocols, including following risk mitigation strategies (wearing a good quality mask and social distancing) and having family and household contacts vaccinated, although antibody responses from MPN patients to COVID-19 vaccines are reportedly effective.

 COVID-19 vaccine specific information for haematology patients